pskfyi/minecraft-outlander-modpack/pack/config.md

 Configured to require tools, for better support of the Altered Progression design pillar.

+## Jade

+Configured to hide mod names.
+This reduces visual clutter and promotes the feeling of Integration that the pack is going for.
+It also removes an omnipresent feeling of moddedness by not constantly reminding the player about specific mods.
+Lastly it adds a small amount of mystery.

+This is a rare setting and is likely to be polarizing.

 ## Map Altases

 Configured to hide coords and biome names which IMO violate the vanilla